gyng/Asshault/README.md

 * Flexible upgrade system with constraints, along with a flexbox UI for available upgrades
 * 3D camera shake; affects UI (CSS)
-* Double canvases, one for decals and one for drawing
+* Triple canvases, one for decals, one for drawing, and one for fading effects trails
 * Proper HTML canvas resizing based off window size
 * Simple spatial hash for faster collision detection
 * JSON-based asset loading